findech1/python-p4-getting-remote-data-postman/README.md

 ## Learning Goals

-- Use different kinds of clients to make requests
+- Use different kinds of clients to make requests.
-- Compose a request with a URL, HTTP verb, headers, and body
+- Compose a request with a URL, HTTP verb, headers, and body.
-- Test non-GET requests using Postman
+- Test non-GET requests using Postman.

 ***

 ## Key Vocab

 - **Request**: an attempt by one machine to contact another over the internet.
 - **Client**: an application or machine that accesses services being provided by a server through the internet.
 - **Web Server**: a combination of software and hardware that uses Hypertext Transfer Protocol (HTTP) and other protocols to respond to requests made over the internet.
-- **More vocab to come**

 ***